Nonlocal growth of quantum conditional mutual information under decoherence: Evolution of CMI under decoherence

-\begin{proof} By Eq.~\eqref{cmi0}, \({I(A:E)}={I(B:E)}={I(C:E)}=0\).
-Therefore, the environment is entangled with the composite system but decoupled from each individual subsystem $A, B, C$.
-Since \({I(B:E)}=0\), the decoupling principle implies that $AC$ purifies $E$: i.e., there exists a unitary transformation on $AC$ that separates out some degrees of freedom that are entangled with $B$ and others that are entangled with $E$ (see e.g. \cite{nielsen_chuang}).
-The observation then follows from basic properties of the Schmidt decomposition of $\ket{\psi}$ between $AC$ and $E$. \end{proof} When Eq.~\eqref{cmi0} is maximized, the state on $ABCE$ can be interpreted as a quantum error correcting code: $E$ acts as a reference qubit for a code-space that is isometrically embedded in $ABC$, such that the information is protected against the erasure of any one of these subsystems.
+Thus, different $\ket{\phi_i} _{ABC}$ are orthogonal even after tracing out $B$ because of the orthogonality of $\ket{a_{i}}_{\{AC\}_1}$. \end{proof} } When Eq.~\eqref{cmi0} is maximized, the state on $ABCE$ can be interpreted as a quantum error correcting code: $E$ acts as a reference qubit for a code-space that is isometrically embedded in $ABC$, such that the information is protected against the erasure of any one of these subsystems.